-Table 3-1: Operating Controls, Indicators and Displays
+Table 3-1.
+Operating Controls, Indicators and Displays

-ITEM NO. CONTROL, INDICATOR OR DISPLAY FUNCTION Faun Otatus LED Status Indicators LEDs indicate the current operating status as follows: COMM Lights when RS232 communication is occurring - see Item 4.
-1 MANUAL Lights when the valve position (fire rate) is being controlled using the front panel keypad.
-This mode of operation is for service technician use only.
-REMOTE Lights when the unit is being controlled by an external signal from an Energy Management System DEMAND Lights when there is a demand for heat.
+ITEM NO. CONTROL, INDICATOR OR FUNCTION DISPLAY LED Status Indicators Four Status LEDs indicate the current operating status as follows: COMM Lights when RS232 communication is occurring - see Item 4.
+1 MANUAL Lights when the unit is being controlled using the front panel keypad.
+REMOTE Lights when the unit is being controlled by an external signal from an Energy Management System.
+DEMAND Lights when there is a demand for heat.
 2 OUTLET TEMPERATURE Display 3-Digit, 7-Segment LED display continuously displays the outlet water temperature.
 The °F or °C LED next to the display lights to indicate whether the displayed temperature is in degrees Fahrenheit or degrees Celsius.
-The °F or °C blinks when operating in the Deadband mode.
+The °F or °C blinks when operating in the Deadband Mode.
 3 VFD Display Vacuum Fluorescent Display (VFD) consists of 2 lines each capable of displaying up to 16 alphanumeric characters.
 The information displayed includes: • Startup Messages • Fault Messages • Operating Status Messages • Menu Selection 4 RS232 Port This port is used only factory-trained personnel to monitor OnAER communications, in combination with the RS232 Adaptor Cable (P/N 124675).
-5 FAULT Indicator Red FAULT LED indicator lights when a boiler alarm condition occurs.
+5 FAULT Indicator Red FAULT LED indicator lights when a heater alarm condition occurs.
 An alarm message will appear in the VFD.
 6 CLEAR Key Turns off the FAULT indicator and clears the alarm message if the alarm is no longer valid.
 Lockout type alarms will be latched and cannot be cleared by simply pressing this key.
 Troubleshooting may be required to clear these types of alarms.
-7 READY Indicator Lights when ON/OFF switch is set to ON and all Pre-Purge conditions have been satisfied.
-8 ON/OFF switch Enables and disables boiler operation.
-9 LOW WATER LEVEL TEST/RESET switches Allows operator to test operation of the water level monitor.
+7 READY Indicator Lights ON/OFF switch is set to ON and all Pre-Purge conditions have been satisfied.
+8 ON/OFF Switch Enables and disables heater operation.
+9 LOW WATER LEVEL TEST/RESET Switches Allows operator to test operation of the water level monitor.
 Pressing TEST opens the water level probe circuit and simulates a Low Water Level alarm.
 Pressing RESET resets the water level monitor circuit.
 Pressing the CLEAR key (item 6) resets the display.

-Table 3-1: Operating Controls, Indicators and Displays - Continued
+Table 3-1.
+Operating Controls, Indicators and Displays - Continued